 During Q3, Worldwide app downloads totaled at 23.4 billion.
 Google Play Store leads the charge with 16.1 bn downloads, while App store was second with its 7.3 bn.

 The downloads were once again dominated by the games category, witnessing a further growth of 10% year-over-year.
 Entertainment was second, followed by photo & video at third.
 Social networking downloads grew an impressive 18%, climbing to the 4th most downloaded category.

 It’s a long known fact that iOS apps earn more than Android apps, but by how much?

 Recent reports estimate that iOS users spend nearly 2.5 times more on in-app purchases than Android users.
 So who were the top performing apps?

 Much like their rivals, games dominate the Google Playstore too, growing 14% year-over-year.
-Tools is second here, followed by entertainment and photography.
+Tools are second here, followed by entertainment and photography.